vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 sent Agni (in Inan. ed.) is e d by Veda is not hirisā 948;

-not the original Purina) 887. some purinas sanction the kill.
+not the original Purina) 887. some purāṇas sanction the kill.
 Agniwāruta, a sastra 721.

 ing of a person (such as a tyrant Agnpūdbana, laid down by Tai. or desperatio) by whose death